 I have also had the privilege to shadow a Clinical Psychologist at the Waco Family Medical Center, and I received a Cross-Training Grant funded by the John Templeton Foundation for the 2019-2020 academic year to work in Baylor's Psychology and Neuroscience Department for the purpose of gaining a deeper understanding of depression from a psychological, psychiatric, and neuroscientific perspective.

-I have been married for eight years, the father of a five-year-old son.
+I have been married for nine years, the father of a six-year-old son.
 Outside of philosophy, I enjoy dabbling in disciplines such as history, genealogy, philology & languages, & theology.
-Outside of academia, I love traveling, watching football, and playing soccer with my son.
+Outside of academia, I love traveling, watching football, and hiking or playing soccer with my son.